Yuhong123456/DSUA-301-Project-Moodify/README.md

  ### 1. Emotion Detection
  Due to the imbalance among classes of the FER2013FER2013 dataset, we made data augmentation by using ImageDataGenerator to generate more examples of small-class images and assigning larger weights to underrepresented classes during training.
- Among fine-tuned CNN and VGG16, CNN with Hyperband parameter search have the best performance and generalization ability.
+ Among fine-tuned CNN and VGG16, CNN with Hyperband parameter search has the best performance and generalization ability.

  Hyperparameter For CNN: